 Sample statement: Students are encouraged to have some form of mobile communication device capable of accessing the Internet.

-- Statement regarding recording and distribution of course sessions
+- Statement regarding recording and distribution of class sessions

-Sample statement: Students who wish to make an auditory or visual recording of any portion of the class must speak with the instructor ahead of time.
-Any such recording is for personal use only.
-It may not be shared, copied, uploaded to the Internet, and/or distributed without written permission from the instructor as well as any student who appears or is heard in the recording.
+Sample statement: Students who wish to make an auditory or visual recording of any portion of the class must inform the instructor in advance.
+Any such recording is for personal educational use only and may not be shared publicly.
+Sharing of recorded content is a violation of Oregon state law and of the Student Code of Conduct Policy and Procedures [www.pcc.edu/student-conduct/conduct/student-code-of-conduct-policy-and-procedures/].

 Policy/Standard Name: Syllabus Standards for Credit Courses